projectriff/riff/rfc/rfc-0001-cli-support-for-publishing-and-subscribing-to-streams.md

     ```

 ### Backwards Compatibility and Upgrade Path
+This is net new functionality, so backward compatibility is not an issue.

 ## FAQ
 *Answers to questions you’ve commonly been asked after requesting comments for this proposal.*